vangdfang/libcutter/README.md

 1. Remove the `#define NO_COMPILE_TIME_KEYS` block.
 2. Replace all the dummy keys with your keys.

-If you do not specify compile-time keys, your must provide a configuration file at runtime.
+If you do not specify compile-time keys, you must provide a configuration file at runtime.
 This looks very similar to `keys.h`---it is a simple text file with a key's name and a key on each line, separated by whitespace.
 Like this (using fake keys):

 ```
 MOVE_KEY_0  0x0123abcd